AnnyNny/clinical_db_app/README.md

 # Clinical Database Application
  This is my bachelor thesis app, dedicated to connecting to PostgreSQL database and visualizing trend-event pattern data, consisting of one table.
 It basically provides a graphical interface ad-hoc for medics to help them interrogate the specific table.
  The query is based on simple SELECT COUNT(*) FROM table WHERE params=params GROUP BY selected_filters_group_by.
- The data is converted to polars dataframe (but binning for parameters of is executed by pandas for now, since I couldn't fix the error with number of lables and bin groups) and then when user chooses the time slice he prefers
+ The data is converted to polars dataframe (but binning for parameters of is executed by pandas for now, since I couldn't fix the error with number of lables and bin groups) and then when users chooses the time slice they prefer
  (hour, month, year), the datetime columns are cut for the chosen option, the data is aggregated by count and sorted by count column in descending order.

 ## Features